-Learn how your credit score is used to determine
+Learn how your credit score is used to determine your loan rate.

 Your credit score plays a major role in determining the rate that you’ll be able to get on your loan.
 So before you apply for your refinance, make sure your credit reports are accurate and up-to-date.
 We’ll show you how your credit report is used, and provide some strategies that may help you raise your scores.

 Why your credit rating is so important